Our knowledge of orthopaedics. Your best health.

 X-rays.
 X-rays visualize bones and will show whether a lumbar vertebra has slipped forward.
 They will also show changes that occur with aging, such as loss of disk height or bone spurs.

-Flexion-etension X-rays — taken while you lean forward and backward — can show instability or too much movement in your spine.
+Flexion-extension X-rays — taken while you lean forward and backward — can show instability or too much movement in your spine.

 If you are unable to have an MRI scan because of an associated medical condition, your doctor may order a CT myelogram.
 In this test, a radiologist will inject dye into your spinal canal.
-Then, before taking the CT scan, they may have you lie on a table that moves around so the dye can spread inside the spinal canal.
+Then, before taking the CT scan, the radiologist may have you lie on a table that moves around so the dye can spread inside the spinal canal.

 Treatment